 Matthew’s commercial litigation practice focuses on breach of contract and business tort matters.
 In particular, Matthew has considerable experience representing both employers and employees in disputes concerning noncompetition agreements.
 Matthew also represents multiple financial institutions in regards to breach of commercial and consumer loan agreements, and has experience with judicial foreclosure and mortgage foreclosure deficiencies.

-Matthew has represented clients on appeal in the Michigan Court of Appeals, the Sixth Circuit of the United States Court of Appeals, as well as in State Circuit Court.
+Matthew has represented clients on appeal in the Michigan Court of Appeals, the Michigan Supreme Court, the Sixth Circuit of the United States Court of Appeals, and the United States Supreme Court as well as in state circuit court.
 Matthew’s appellate experience includes a wide array of subject-matter, including such matters as employment contracts, fraud and misrepresentation, and criminal issues.

 In real property disputes, Matthew has represented clients regarding boundary line, ownership and possessory rights disputes.
 These cases have involved issues such as adverse possession, acquiescence and prescriptive easements.

 As counsel for several municipalities, Matthew has defended clients in a variety of contexts, including suits over alleged improper conduct by public officials, a lawsuit brought by a county against a municipality over a Downtown Development Authority, as well as employment discrimination claims.
 Matthew has also enforced ordinances on behalf of municipalities, including traffic and non-traffic matters.